gdslab/data-to-science/README.md

     cp .env.example .env
     ```
 3. Open `.env` in a code/text editor and replace the default `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB` values.
-    Only change `POSTGRES_HOST` if you have changed the alias for the database service in the `docker-compose.yml` file.
-Replace the `DOCKER_COMPOSE_PREFIX` value if you would prefer a different prefix for the container names.
+    Only change `POSTGRES_SERVER` if you have changed the alias for the database service in the `docker-compose.yml` file.
+Replace the `PROJECT_NAME` value if you would prefer a different project name.
 ### Build the container image (can be skipped)
 1. Build the container image with the following command:
     ```